 How to Make Olive Oil Chocolate Chip Cookies

-Itโs shaggy and itโs both oily and dry.
+- Beat the wet ingredients in the bowl of a stand mixer, and add the dry ingredients.
+The dough will look shaggy, and itโs both oily and dry.
 Youโll think something is horribly wrong, but itโs fine.

+- Using a cookie scoop or your hands, form approximately 21 equal-sized balls.
+You need to compress and compact the dough by squeezing it, and itโll come together.
+Donโt be afraid to really squeeze it.
+As a bonus, your hands will be wonderfully moisturized from the olive oil.
 If your dough is absolutely not coming together, and is fluffy, crumbly, or too dry, drizzle in one tablespoon of olive oil at a time until it comes together.
-Do this as a last resort because it can make the dough oily in a hurry.
+Do this as a last resort because it can make the dough oily, adding too much moisture, in a hurry.

 With respect to these cookies, the raw dough tastes strongly of olive oil, but upon baking, it mellows dramatically.
 You can taste it, but in an unexpected and interesting way.

-If you’re up for being adventurous and baking a unique batch of chocolate chip cookies, I’d say go for it.
+If youโre up for being adventurous and baking a unique batch of chocolate chip cookies, Iโd say go for it.

-And if you’re not, I have at least 30 different chocolate chip cookie recipes, many featured below in the related recipes section that follow this recipe.
+And if youโre not, I have at leastย 30 different chocolate chip cookie recipes, many featured below in the related recipes section that follow this recipe.

-However, no hard feelings if olive oil cookies don’t sound like your jam!
+However, no hard feelings if olive oil cookies donโt sound like your jam!

 Without having tried it myself, I canโt say for sure with regard to vegetable oil.

-But since this recipe is closely adapted from these Coconut Oil Chocolate Chip Cookies, and they turn out amazing, feel free to use coconut oil.
+But since this recipe is closely adapted from theseย Coconut Oil Chocolate Chip Cookies, and they turn out amazing, feel free to use coconut oil.

 Olive Oil Chocolate Chip Cookies